ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Passing Criteria:

 * The generated zero-knowledge proof of the Output Pledge is non-interactive.
-* The generated zero-knoweldge proof of the Output Pledge is succinct.
+* The generated zero-knowledge proof of the Output Pledge is succinct.

 #### **[CR21]<[O3]**
 An Output Pledge MUST be committed to the CCSM utilized by the BPI (Liveness).